SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

     survive in unprecedented circumstances.
 In all of this, eastern Native people were anything but passive victims unable to change.\" (Richter 66) AK
--   \"As Nathan Huggins once said ofAfrican American history, \'it is exactly this triumph of the human spirit over adversity that is the great story.\' The same is true for Native American history from the early seventeenth century onward.\" (Richter 68) AM
+-   \"As Nathan Huggins once said of African American history, \'it is exactly this triumph of the human spirit over adversity that is the great story.\' The same is true for Native American history from the early seventeenth century onward.\" (Richter 68) AM